manojzeus64/M-EDatum/README.md

 # EDATUM SAMACHARA DRUSHYA
-This Is The Interactive DashBoard Created By Me Using Streamlit At The Time When I Registerd For Technical Event (Samachara Drushya) Conducted By Department Of Data Science of Pragati Engineering College Surampalem
+This Is The Interactive DashBoard Created By Satya Ajay(MySelf) Using Streamlit At The Time When I Registerd For Technical Event (Samachara Drushya) Conducted By Data Science Department Of Pragati Engineering College Surampalem